Robert J. and Nancy D. Carney Institute for Brain Science

 Quantitative Scholars Program

-A nine-week summer research opportunity embeds undergraduate students in host labs to apply data science and computational methods to brain science.
+A nine-week undergraduate summer research opportunity to apply quantitative methodology to problems in brain sciences

 Sample projects from 2025: